neptunyalabs/wavetankOS/README.md

-# wave_tank_driver
+# What Is This:
-a set of utilities to drive the wave tank and collect data from it
+firmware for the neptunya demo system

+# How Do You Use This
+run `wavedash` to run the dashboard, and `wavedaq` to run the data aqusition system